harmonydata/harmonydata.github.io/content/en/blog/ideas.md

 **Difficulty:** hard

+### Simulate factor models

-### Train a psychology-specific model where Harmony predicts the similarity between items in the way that a factor model would quantify the similarity
+Train a psychology-specific model where Harmony predicts the similarity between items in the way that a factor model would quantify the similarity

 **More information:** [https://github.com/harmonydata/harmony/issues](https://github.com/harmonydata/harmony/issues)

 **Skills:** Statistical analysis, software development

-**Possible mentors:** Thomas Wood
+**Possible mentors:** Eoin McElroy

-**Expected size of the project:** 500 hours
+**Expected size of the project:** 350 hours

 **Difficulty:** hard

-## Draft project ideas

-Below you can see draft project ideas, which are currently under review.
-The scope of such ideas may change during the discussions, but the idea is accepted in principle.
-You are welcome to comment on the draft and to join the project as a mentor.
-If you are a GSoC contributor, it is also fine to explore and apply to the draft project ideas.

 ### Designing Kaggle Competitions for Questionnaire Item Harmonization